 A list of responses to the reviewers' comments

 We would like to thank the anonymous reviewers for their kind comments and valuable suggestions.
 We carefully read the reviewers’ reports and revised the manuscript according to their suggestions.
 All of the comments of the reviewers have been positively taken into account.
 The paper has improved substantially with their contributions.

+In addition to the modifications according to referees’ suggestions, a major change in the revision is that we update the results by adding one-half the mean-squared error to the forecasts before transforming them back into sales units.
+Usually this adjustment may not be an issue in terms of accuracy so that it is often neglected, but when we try to response to one of referee’s bias measure suggestion, we realize it does have a relative large effect on the forecasting bias, which is potentially important in stocking decisions.
+We have also attempted to improve the clarity (and correct grammatical errors) in this version.

 Our detailed responses to the comments of the reviewers are given below.